Ecoyards provides complete lawn and landscape services with an emphasis on quality customer service and environmental responsibility.

 February 24, 2010 @ 3:57 pm

 We have approximately 15 pieces of extra flagstone available for free to the first taker.
-These flagstone pieces were salvaged from a flagstone, seattle, ecoyardslandscape project we completed in West Seattle.
+These flagstone pieces were salvaged from a flagstone, seattle, ecoyardslandscape project that we completed in West Seattle.
 If you are interested in picking up the flagstone, please send us an email though our contact info in the right sidebar.
 We will update/remove this post when the flagstone is gone.

 Update: the flagstone was snatched up quickly, and is no longer available.